 While businesses begin to seek out capital, it will be crucial for them to demonstrate a sound business model, solid leadership and a plan for the future, even amidst its uncertainty.
 According to recent data from the Live Oak BusinessPulse many small businesses are depleting their cash reserves in order to stay afloat.
 Nearly 1/3 of small business owners are dipping into their personal savings to finance their businesses.
 Smits said that banks can help struggling small businesses recover by providing funds but must do it in a thoughtful and disciplined way.

-While the current lending environment is remarkably different than it was 90 days ago, there are still opportunities to source funding.
+While the current lending environment is remarkably different than it was pre-pandemic, there are still opportunities to source funding.
 Banks are tightening up their credit boxes, but small business owners still have options when it comes to securing debt.
-Small businesses owners are encouraged to maintain strong relationships with their lenders, who can help assess the situation and suggest a financial solution to suit their needs.
+Small business owners are encouraged to maintain strong relationships with their lenders, who can help assess the situation and suggest a financial solution to suit their needs.
 Securing financing while also cutting back nonessential costs will prove to be essential for small businesses, as they traverse these uncertain times.